-Multiple women are suing Allergan, claiming the pharmaceutical company’s textured breast implants gave them a rare form of cancer.
-While the Food and Drug Administration recalled these implants in July 2019, lawsuits allege that the company knew about the risks as early as the 1990s and failed to warn patients.
+Multiple women are suing Allergan, stating their textured breast implants gave them a rare form of cancer.
+The Food and Drug Administration issued an Allergan textured breast implant recall in July 2019.
+However, lawsuits allege that the pharmaceutical company knew about the risks as early as the 1990s and failed to warn patients.

 Allergan manufactures many popular medicines and devices geared towards eye care, aesthetics, cardiovascular health, and more.
 Some of their more popular products include Botox, Lexapro, and Refresh.
 They also make several different breast implants.

 While most breast implants manufactured are smooth, Allergan also offered several textured implant options under the brand names of BIOCELL, Natrelle, McGhan, and Inhamed.
 Textured implants were marketed to adhere better to the tissue, causing them to stay in place.
 However, over time, a growing number of women who opted for the textured implants began developing a rare form of cancer.

 Allergan’s textured breast implants have been linked to a cancer called Anaplastic Large Cell Lymphoma (ALCL).
 In fact, the association is so well documented that it’s referred to as Breast Implant Associated Anaplastic Large Cell Lymphoma (BIA-ALCL).
 To be clear, this cancer is not associated with smooth breast implants, which dominate the market.

 While the textured breast implants trigger BIA-ALCL, BIA-ALCL is not a breast cancer.
 It’s a rare form of lymphoma, a cancer of the immune system.
 Experts believe that the implants cause an allergic-type reaction to the surrounding tissues spurring the growth of cancerous cells.

 Here are some sobering statistics about Allergan’s connection to BIA-ALCL: